 Jesus and the Holy Spirit are not the same (person).
 The doctrine of the Trinity states that there is one God who exists in three distinct, eternal persons: The Father, the Son, and the Holy Spirit.
 Though each member of the Trinity shares the same nature as being God, they do not all have the same functions.
-For example, the word became flesh and dwelt among us is the person of Jesus (John 1:1,14).
-The Father did not do that nor did the Holy Spirit.
+For example, the word became flesh and dwelt among us as the person of Jesus (John 1:1,14).
+The Father did not do that, nor did the Holy Spirit.
 So, there is a distinction between them.
-Furthermore, Jesus said that He would send the Holy Spirit in John 15:26, "When the Helper comes, whom I will send to you from the Father, that is the Spirit of truth who proceeds from the Father, He will testify about Me."
-So if the Holy Spirit and Jesus were the same, it would not be possible for Jesus to say that He would be sending the Holy Spirit.
-Also, He referred to the Holy Spirit as "He" not "me."
+Furthermore, Jesus said that he would send the Holy Spirit in John 15:26, "When the Helper comes, whom I will send to you from the Father, that is the Spirit of truth who proceeds from the Father, He will testify about Me."
+So if the Holy Spirit and Jesus were the same, it would not be possible for Jesus to say he would be sending the Holy Spirit.
+Also, he referred to the Holy Spirit as "he" not "me."